Samsung Galaxy S5: Neo variant

 A hardware revision called the Galaxy S5 Neo was quietly released in August 2015.

 The S5 Neo is a lower cost variant of the original Galaxy S5 that downgrades the SoC to an Exynos 7580 Octa system-on-chip, while improving the front camera to a 5-megapixel unit.
 Other changes include the removal of a fingerprint sensor and a conventional USB 2.0 port in lieu of a USB 3.0 port with a water-resistant cover, the latter of which had been a source of complaints from users who found the cover was easily broken from regular use, compared to the previous year's model.
 A noticeable design distinction is the finer dot pattern on the removable rear cover.
-Samsung also released Android 7.0 Nougat with Samsung Experience which the original S5 did not have.
-The S5 Neo was initially made available in Europe (SM-G903F) and Canada (SM-G903W).
+Samsung also released Android 7.0 Nougat with Samsung Experience which the original S5 and its predecessor, the S4, did not have.
+The S5 Neo was initially made available in Europe (SM-G903F), Canada (SM-G903W), and Latin America (SM-G903M).

 While the original Galaxy S5 is able to record videos at 2160p at 30fps, 1080p at 60fps and 720p at 120fps, the camera of the Galaxy S5 Neo can only record videos at 1080p at up to 30fps and lacks slow motion video recording entirely.

 The Galaxy S5 Neo lacks wireless charging support entirely and cannot be retrofitted with a wireless charging back cover.